For a complete list of course offerings see the Degree Plans found in current and previous catalog's.

 GRA-251 | Illustration | 3 credits

-This course provides an advanced understanding of vector-based drawing and illustration.
-Students will develop digital drawings for a vareity of purposes and contexts.
+This course provides an advanced understanding of illustration as visual communication.
+Students will develop digital drawings from the hand to the screen, become acquainted with the impact of color, and prepare illustrations for realistic design purposes and contexts.

 GRA-300 | Video | 3 credits

 In this introductory course in video and postproduction students will learn the basic principles of visual communication within the context of a moving medium.
 We will create a storyboard, shoot video, and integrate graphics with moving images.
 Students will learn to shoot, upload, digitize, edit, and export video.

 Prerequisite: Take GRA-201 and GRA-351

 GRA-301 | Graphic Design and Media History | 3 credits